mildsunrise/university-4b-tfg/memory/results.md

  - All events in the whole `writeback` subsystem
  - `syscalls` events to precisely track when possibly blocking syscalls (`write`, `openat`, `close`) start \& end.

 However these are a *lot* of events, especially on a real-life system.
-Since we are probably happy with just capturing a handful of pauses, we manually turning the tracer on or off through the `tracing_on` file while `trace-cmd` was recording.
+Since we are probably happy with just capturing a handful of pauses, we proceeded by manually turning the tracer on & off through the `tracing_on` file while `trace-cmd` was recording.
 We waited for a pause to happen, then turned the tracer on, and after around \SI{20}{\second} we got another pause.
 We then turned the tracer off.

 This gave us a `trace.dat` dump of about \SI{720}{\mega\byte}.
 With help of our visualization tool, we noted the timestamps of our pauses and cropped the `trace.dat` file to those timestamps, leaving some padding: